nguyenanhduc6417/react-native-architecture/README.md

 ## React Native base architecture

-A Flutter base architecture to start a new project
+A React Native base architecture to start a new project